DHCSSza/escalator-sadilar/content/post/2024/02/Federica_Gazzelloni/index.md

 subtitle:

 # Summary for listings and search engines
 summary:  Welcome 👋 to our third community spotlight!
-We're introducing Federica Gazzelloni, an independent researcher and member of R4DS and RLadies.
+We're introducing Federica Gazzelloni, an independent researcher and member of R4DS and R-Ladies.

 # Link this post with a project
 projects: []